patconnole/openc2_companion/README.md

 # Message: Headers

 The forgotten children of OpenC2: The Headers.
-They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, but their implementation details are in the Transfer specs, becuase 'headers' is very dependent on transport protocol.
+They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, but their implementation details are in the Transfer specs, because 'headers' is very dependent on transport protocol.
 They tell you if the payload is a Command or Response, in JSON or something else, etc.

 **Message Headers**
 ```